Houston, Kalanick and Zuck walk into a headline

 Weekly Roundup: WikiLeaks strikes again, Google outlines cloud strategy

-And a bar called SPiN, where photos of them playing ping-pong have the tech media in a great mood this Friday.The reason?
-At the same time as Houston’s birthday fun, SPiN was also holding it’s own, separate “Babes & Balls” party with “Breakfast at Tiffany’s” as the theme.
+And a bar called SPiN, where photos of them playing ping pong have the tech media in a great mood this Friday.The reason?
+At the same time as Houston’s birthday fun, SPiN was also holding its own, separate “Babes & Balls” party with “Breakfast at Tiffany’s” as the theme.

 Let’s start from the beginning: